EdWordy/Colour-Encoder/README.md

 # CMYK-Encoder
-An encoding schema using CMYK based colour coding for the efficient storage of short and medium length data.
+An encoding schema using CMYK and RGBK based colour coding for the efficient storage of short and medium length data.

 ## Features